 Health Behavior Change

-Our Lactation Simulation Model (LSM) can teach parents and health providers how to identify, prevent, or manage over 25 common breast and breastfeeding-related prenatal and postpartum concerns.
+Our Lactation Simulation Model (LSM) is a comprehensive breastfeeding simulator that can teach parents and health providers how to identify, prevent, or manage over 25 common breast and breastfeeding-related prenatal and postpartum concerns.

 Our LSM can be used by:

 - A pregnant mother at a prenatal class

 - A standardized patient for medical/nursing student exams

 - A lactation consultant during a postpartum visit